-2.4 Connecting Sources
+2.3 Connecting Sources

 Sources are connected to the Input Panel located at the back of the projector.
-Figure 2-44 Input Panel.
-The Input Panel allows one image processor board and up to 4 input cards to be inserted.
-The input cards are hot swappable i.e. they may be plugged in and out while the projector is running.
-The image processor should only be replaced when the projector is off or when it is in standby mode.
+Figure 2-26 Input Panel.
+The Input Panel allows one image processor board and up to four input cards to be inserted.
+The input cards are hot swappable, such as they may be plugged in and out while the projector is running.
+The image processor should only be replaced when the projector is off or in standby mode.

-There are 6 option Input cards available:
+Seven option Input cards are available:

 - High-Definition Multimedia Interface/Twin HDMI (High-Definition Multimedia Interface)

-- Analog BNC
+- · Analog BNC

-- Dual 3G/SD/HD-SDI (Serial Digital Interface)
+- Dual 3G/HD/SD-SDI (Serial Digital Interface)

 - Dual Link DVI

 - · Video Decoder

 - DMX512 Interface

+- Twin DisplayPort Input

-These cards slide into the option slots, shown in Figure 2-44 Input Panel.
-The option cards can be used in any slot.
+These cards slide into the option slots, shown in Figure 2-26 Input Panel and can be used in any slot.
 One or more of the option slots may be used with any combination of option cards, including multiples of the same card type.
-There may be up to 2 active inputs being displayed at any time, either from one card or from 2 cards.
-These 2 inputs can be routed to outputs or to the main or PIP video image.
-NOTE: See Section 7 Specifications for more details.
+There may be up to two active inputs being displayed at any time, either from one card or from two cards.
+Route these two inputs to outputs or to the main or PIP video image.
+See Section 7 Specifications for more details.